EB-Forks/www.fxsitecompat.dev/content/docs/2015/mouseevent-movementxy-have-been-unprefixed.md

       title: "Bug 1164981 - Add MouseEvent.movementX/Y"
 ---
 The [`MouseEvent.movementX`](https://developer.mozilla.org/docs/Web/API/MouseEvent/movementX) and [`MouseEvent.movementY`](https://developer.mozilla.org/docs/Web/API/MouseEvent/movementY) properties have been unprefixed.
 The `moz`-prefixed properties will be removed in the future.

+**Update**: These properties have been removed with [Firefox 50](https://www.fxsitecompat.dev/en-CA/docs/2016/prefixed-pointer-lock-api-has-been-removed/).